veysel-ozdemir/veysel-ozdemir/README.md

 - 👀 I've also interest on **Blockchain Development**.

-- 🎭 My Fact: **Life gains meaning through the harmony of contrasts**.
+- 🎭 *Life gains meaning through the harmony of contrasts*.

 ##
 <div align="center">